ecmwf/earthkit-data/README.md

-# teal
+# emohawk

-Polymorphism and duck-typing for geospatial data.
+A format-agnostic Python interface for geospatial data.

 **DISCLAIMER**:
 This project is **BETA** and will be **Experimental** for the foreseeable future.